 Orgentec specializes in diagnostic assays that are used by laboratories in more than 100 countries.
 The company develops and produces tests, primarily enzyme-linked immunosorbent assays (ELISA), that help diagnose the increasing number of people impacted by autoimmune disorders and infectious diseases.
-It is one of the only companies in its field to offer a proprietary automated instrument – the Alegria – and associated test kits that enable labs to complete multiple assays and deliver faster results than traditional tests.
-Headquartered in Germany, Orgentec has a strong position in Europe and a growing presence in Asia, Latin America and the Middle East.
-Water Street invested in Orgentec in 2014 and helped the company acquire Corgenix in 2015 to establish a strong foothold in the United States.
-We are continuing to work with the leadership team to expand Orgentec into new areas of testing and geographic markets.
+It’s one of the only companies in its field to offer a proprietary automated instrument – the Alegria – and associated test kits that enable labs to complete multiple assays and deliver faster results than traditional tests.
+Based in Germany, Orgentec has a strong position in Europe.
+The company also has a significant foothold in the United States with Corgenix, a medical diagnostics business that specializes in the development, tech transfer, registration, manufacturing, and commercialization of specialty diagnostics tests.
+Corgenix is a full-service partner to diagnostic and pharmaceutical companies in developing tests on their preferred platform to support their research, clinical trial testing, and routine clinical testing needs.
+Water Street is working with Orgentec and Corgenix to expand their businesses into new areas of testing and geographic markets.

 President & CEOWork with us